-This document celebrates our successes during the past year, and I very much hope you enjoy reading the account of NGH quality achievements and to welcome the exciting plans we have for further improvement in the coming year.
+Our quality account celebrates our successes during the past year, and I very much hope you enjoy reading the account of NGH quality achievements and to welcome the exciting plans we have for further improvement in the coming year.
+A full, detailed quality account is available via NHS Choices or the NGH website.